sarahciston/codingcare/_drafts/notesworkshop.md

 the theme, where bring self in. where it could be earlier, to get more insight into who i am as a coder and writer. segue into problems i'm responding to, create remedy.

-had to google API. shouldn't feel left out
+Laney: had to google API. shouldn't feel left out

 drawn to fragmented nature of section one. but it kind of is magic a little bit. the playfulness and democratic feel. has invitation. can enjoy it is magic but the rest of the magic is i'll pull in and teach you about it. will that fragmented magical whimsical section continue, it's in snacks and playlist and silly photo. later it becomes a manifesto. which whole thing is a bit. continue playful tone gives you something to hold onto (thread), manifesto thread of how we should treat one another.

 weaving in and out of whimsy and manifesto tones, sense of difference (vs whimsifesto blend)